Appeal Law in New Jersey

 Steve Weiss, Regional Director of Professional Relations, Senior Bridge

-How do you Appeal a Judgment or Court Decision? – First You Must File a Notice of Appeal
+How do you Appeal a Judgment or Court Decision? – First, You Must File a Notice of Appeal

-An appeal from a judgment or decision of a New Jersey court begins by filing and then serving a Notice of Appeal from a final judgment.
-The appeal has to be served upon all the parties who appeared in the case and also by filing the Notice of Appeal with each appropriate court with jurisdiction.
+An appeal from a judgment or decision of a New Jersey court begins by filing and then serving a Notice of Appeal from a final judgment entered by the trial court.
+The appeal must be served on all parties who appeared in the case and filed with each appropriate court with jurisdiction.

 NOTICE: THE TIME LIMIT(S) TO FILE AN APPEAL CAN VARY.
 Do not rely on the 20-45-day standard cited here.
 Instead, seek formal legal advice in writing by an attorney licensed in New Jersey.